advocations/skype/Skype/WebSDK/docs/PTUIControlsConversationControl.md

 When the state of the channel is changed to `'Notified'`, an invitation has been received.
 To show the <a href="//msdn.microsoft.com/skype/websdk/docs/conversationcontrol" target="">Conversation Control</a>, call the  **renderConversation** method of the `api` object passed as a parameter to the callback of the **initialize** function.

->note: There is a known issue where adding modalities other than 'Chat' to the 'modalities' array in the second argument of **renderConversation** causes the Conversation Control to fail to be rendered.
-Audio and video can still be started later so it is advised to only pass the array `['Chat']` as the value of the modalities property on the object passed as the second argument of **renderConversation**.
+>note: Adding 'Chat' modality to the 'modalities' array in the second argument of **renderConversation** causes the Conversation Control to be rendered with just the chat modality.
+Audio and video can still be started later.
+If you wish to start audio and/or video as the Conversation Control is rendered, you can add 'Audio' and/or 'Video' modality to the 'modalities' array in the second argument of **renderConversation**.

 To render an incoming p2p conversation, invoke **renderConversation** with the sip uri of the sole participant as the only element of the `participants` array.
 To render an incoming group conversation, invoke **renderConversation** with the uri of